aammff/public/quotes.md

 colorless blue and red ideas sleep furiously

-matematyka nie jest językiem migowym  mathematics is not a sign language
+matematyka nie jest językiem migowym  mathematics is not a sign language  mathematics is not a signed language